sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 ### Step 1: Provider onboarding

-In this step, the provider connects their Flex account with the payment gateway.
+In this step, the provider connects their Sharetribe account with the payment gateway.
 This is the step when they provide the bank details where the money from the customers will be transferred to.
 In addition, in this step, they provide the necessary information and documents for the identity verification and _Know Your Customer (KYC)_ requirements.

 ### Step 2: Customer checkout